Search for supernova neutrinos and constraint on the galactic star formation rate with the KamLAND data: KamLAND Detector AND DATASET

 \section{KamLAND Detector AND DATASET}

 KamLAND is located 1000\,m underground from the top of Mt.~Ikenoyama in the Kamioka mine, Japan.
 The KamLAND detector consists of an inner liquid-scintillation detector (ID) and an outer water-Cherenkov detector (OD).
-ID consists of an 1kt organic ultra-pure liquid scintillator and 1325 17-inch PMTs and 554 20-inch PMTs.
-The liquid scintillator is filled in a nylon/EVOH balloon which has a 6.5\,m radius.
-The PMTs are mounted on the inside of a 18-m-diameter spherical stainless tank.
-Non-scintillating minearl oil is filled between the balloon and the tank.
-The outside of the tank is OD with 140 20-inch PMTs for muon vetoes.
+A 1\,kt organic ultrapure liquid scintillator is filled in a nylon/EVOH (ethylene vinyl alcohol copolymer) balloon, which has a 13\,m diameter.
+The balloon is suspended in nonscintillating mineral oil contained inside of an 18\,m diameter spherical stainless steel tank.
+The nonscintillating mineral oil shields the liquid scintillator from external radiations; 1325 17\,inch photomultiplier tubes (PMTs) and 554 20\,inch PMTs are mounted on the inner surface of the tank.
+ID consists of these components described above.
+The outside of the tank is OD with 140 20\,inch PMTs for muon vetoes.
 Absolute time accuracy in KamLAND is less than $\mathcal{O}(100)\,\mathrm{\mu s}$.
 Details of the detector are described in \citet{Suzuki2014}.

 KamLAND began the data taking in 2002 March.
-To eliminate radioactive inpurities in the liquid scintillator, two distillation campaigns had been conducted from 2007 March to August and from 2008 July to 2009 February.
-From 2011 August to 2015 September, a 154-cm-radius inner balloon had been installed at the center of the detector for the KamLAND-Zen~400 experiment, which searches for neutrinoless double-beta decay of $^{136}\mathrm{Xe}$ using a xenon-loaded liquid scintillator~\citep{Zen400}.
+To eliminate radioactive impurities in the liquid scintillator, two distillation campaigns had been conducted from 2007 March to August and from 2008 July to 2009 February.
+From 2011 August to 2015 September, a 3.08\,m diameter inner balloon had been installed at the center of the detector for the KamLAND-Zen~400 experiment, which searches for neutrinoless double-beta decay of $^{136}\mathrm{Xe}$ using a xenon-loaded liquid scintillator~\citep{Zen400}.
 This inner balloon was extracted at 2015 December.
-From 2016 January to June, the OD system had been refurbished to replace 225 PMTs with 140 new PMTs including high-quantum efficiency ones~\citep{Ozaki:2016fmr}.
-From 2018 May, a 190-cm-radius inner balloon has been installed for the KamLAND-Zen~800 experiment~\citep{zencollaboration2021nylon, klzen800}.
-We use all the data from 2002 March 9th to 2020 April 25th except for minor noisy periods during the distillation campaigns, inner-balloon installation and uninstallation works, and OD refurbishment works.
+From 2016 January to June, the OD system had been refurbished to replace 225 PMTs reused from the Kamiokande experiment with 140 new PMTs including high-quantum efficiency ones~\citep{Ozaki:2016fmr}.
+From 2018 May, a 3.80\,m diameter inner balloon has been installed for the KamLAND-Zen~800 experiment~\citep{zencollaboration2021nylon, KamLAND-Zen:2022tow}.
+We use all the data from 2002 March 9 to 2020 April 25 except for minor noisy periods during the distillation campaigns, inner-balloon installation, and uninstallation works, and OD refurbishment works.